Skip to main content

 Step 1: Turn off your PC, unplug all the cables, and remove the side panel.
 Then place it on a desk or easily-accessible surface with adequate lighting.

 Step 2: Locate a spare 2.5-inch drive bay.
 If you don't have one, either remove an existing drive, or be prepared to use some tape or other method for securing your SSD still in the base of your case, or against a side panel.
-While SSDs aren't susceptible to physical damage like hard drives are, you still don't want it rattling around if you need to move your PC.
+While SSDs are tougher than hard drives, and are less susceptible to physical damage, you still don't want it rattling around if you need to move your PC.

 Step 3: Locate a spare SATA power connector.
 It will have an L shape.
 Plug that into the appropriate power port on your SSD.
 Then grab a spare SATA cable — you should have gotten one with the SSD or your motherboard — and plug it into the SSD.
 Then secure the other end into a free SATA slot on your motherboard.
 It should be located somewhere along the front edge of the board.